 - PTs practice in a variety of settings.
 Beyond outpatient clinics —which can be part of a healthcare system or private practices like our own—physical therapists work in hospitals, nursing homes, sports and fitness facilities, schools, work settings, home health agencies, rehab hospitals and in the home.
 PTs work in the settings that align with their background, training and experience to draw on specific skills such as teaching proper body mechanics on the job or transferring a patient from the bed to a chair in an acute setting.

 - PTs help patients prevent injuries.
 Although physical therapists are widely known for helping patients regain strength and mobility following an injury or surgical procedure, the rehab professionals can also diagnose potential problems before they occur.
 With a thorough patient history and evaluation, PTs are experts in recognizing limitations, weaknesses and imbalances that could lead to series injuries or disabling conditions down the line.

 Physical therapists are trained to help people of all ages with a range of conditions but what therapists specialize in may vary by practice setting or years of experience.
 With this knowledge, patients are better equipped to find the right therapist to treat their injuries or illnesses.
 No matter what setting physical therapists work in or what they specialize in, they share a common goal: To help patients recover from illness or injury and to maintain or regain safe, functional mobility.

-In both our Ashland and Richmond offices we have therapist specialists in orthopedics, manual therapy techniques, and dry needling.
+In our Ashland office we have therapist specializing in orthopedics, manual therapy techniques, vestibular disorders, and balance impairments, and dry needling.
 In these clinics we treat a variety of conditions ranging from overuse and traumatic type injuries to post-operative rehabilitation care

 Please call for an appointment to discuss how we can assist you in achieving your goals at 798-1112.